fhvirus/One2PlayerGame/README.md

 Can push a bunch of boxes if there is no 1) terrain 2) the other character.

-Files:
+## TODO

 - Graphics
-	- Blocks with different pattern
+	- [done] Block design
+	- Coordinate unit: block / pixel ?
+	- Function / Method ?

 - Players
-	- Control
-	- Determine
+	- [done] Basic control with WASD and arrow keys.
+	- [done] Players moving inside border without overlapping.
-		- Do we have enough space to save a simplified map?
+	- Refactor code (move to a separate file)
+	- Maybe we need to make basic structures for maps.

 - Maps
 	- Tutorials